(2021.04.15) Interim Evaluation of Trident L 40 Meter Performance

 In throwing up a wide range of models to discover a solution for the requirements above, the patterns did not give gradual hints of good things to come when moving in the right direction.
 This pattern is hidden from view in a string of models until you're almost right on top of the solution.
 It's a balance of two contrary tendencies that come to a sharp null against one another.
 That's K2AV's explanation for the time it took to find it.
 The Trident L is a solution that wants the Trident wire exactly like it wants it.
 There are support requirements for the Trident wire that probably can't be ignored.
 A big droop in the Trident wire blows the pattern.Starting with a dual-banded L/FCP, the three band Trident L makes two additions and avoids a third.

-♦ In the air, the Trident L adds a single 35.5 foot (10.8m) wire to the L's bend, the "trident wire" which stretches beneath the L's horizontal toward the far end.
-The end of trident wire is suspended 5 feet (1.5 m) below the horizontal wire.
+♦ In the air, the Trident L adds a single 35.5 foot (10.82m) wire to the L's bend, the "trident wire" which stretches beneath the L's horizontal toward the far end.
+The end of trident wire is suspended 5 feet (1.52m) below the horizontal wire.

-Important: The trident wire's angle and spacing from the horizontal wire, shape and length are critical to the shape of the 40 meter pattern.
+Important: The trident wire's angle and spacing from the horizontal wire, straight line shape and length are critical to the shape of the 40 meter pattern.
 Unfortunately, small trident wire changes make large pattern changes.
-Do not change the trident wire length or orientation to adjust R, X, or SWR.
+Do not adjust the trident wire in any way to change R, X, or SWR.

 ♦ In the matching circuitry, the Trident L adds a 40 meter relay disconnecting the 80m capacitor for 40m operation and connecting a set of 40m taps to the coil.